Miina Sillanpää: Life

 Sillanpää was born in Jokioinen, during the famine years, to peasants Juho and Leena (née Roth) Riktig, who had nine children.
 She started her work career at the age of twelve at the Forssa cotton factory, and later in the Jokioinen nail factory.
 At the age of 18 she moved to Porvoo to work as a maid and changed her name from Vilhelmiina Riktig to Miina Sillanpää.
 In 1898 she started and three years later she became the director of the Servants' Association.
 She held this position for about 50 years.

-From 1900 to 1915 she worked as caretaker of the Helsinki Household Workers' Association's Servants' Home and Employment Agency.
+From 1900 to 1915, she worked as caretaker of the Helsinki Household Workers' Association's Servants' Home and Employment Agency.
 During this time in 1906 Finland became the first European country to allow all women to vote and the first country in the world to allow women to run for office.
-In 1907 she became one of the first 19 women to be elected to parliament in the world.
+In 1907 she became one of the first 19 women in Finland to be elected to parliament, effectively the first 19 elected women parliamentarian in the world.
 Sillanpää worked as inspector of eateries and cafés of Osuusliike Elanto from 1916 to 1932 and as secretary of the Social Democratic Party Working Women's Association from 1932 to 1936.

 Sillanpää did not have much of a school education – she had only received instruction from itinerant teachers (Finnish kiertokoulut, literally "itinerant schools") and at a factory school.

 Sillanpää was awarded the honorary title of talousneuvos in 1939, and in 1949 she received the Finnish Cultural Foundation's award for merit for her life's work from President Paasikivi.